-It looks like OK Produce Co. employees will not have far to go to reach their new office, the former Zacky Farms office building just south of Downtown Fresno, if a deal is finalized.
-OK Produce put in the top bid to buy the 12,000 square-foot building, located at 2020 S East Ave., through the bankruptcy proceedings.
+It looks like OK Produce Co. put in the top bid to buy land and a 12,000 square-foot building located at 2020 S East Ave., through the bankruptcy proceedings.
 Zacky Farms accepted the $1.9 million bid, but it wont be final until all the auction results are in.

 Zacky commenced its bankruptcy case by filing a voluntary petition under Chapter 11 on Nov.
 13, 2018.
 As a result, the debtor will sell 15 Central California properties through the bankruptcy auction process scheduled for May 7, and sale announcements May 13.

 Court filings reveal the Zacky office near Van ness Avenue and Golden State Boulevard is the only asset that has a so-called “stalking horse” buyer in the wings, with ongoing discussions with numerous other prospective buyers for other assets.
 Officials with Great Rock Capital, Zacky’s principal debt holder, believe a number of these prospective buyers are serious buyers who are willing and able to submit qualified bids.

 Among the assets up for grabs are several large poultry ranches in Kings County including a 400-acre facility in Corcoran and smaller ranches near Lemoore.
 Local poultry producers are expected to be in contention for these properties.